wright-group/WrightTools/docs/wt5.rst

 Datasets are specialty containers for raw data values.
 Think of datasets like multidimensional arrays, similar to the numpy `ndarray <https://docs.scipy.org/doc/numpy/reference/generated/numpy.ndarray.html>`_.
-Each dataset has a specific data type, such as integer, float, or charachter.
+Each dataset has a specific data type, such as integer, float, or character.

 Groups and datasets can contain additional `metadata <https://en.wikipedia.org/wiki/Metadata>`_.
 This metadata is stored in a key: value pair system called ``attrs``, similar to a python dictionary.